yakirp/CloudinaryImageView/README.md

 First impressions matter.
 CloudinaryImageView also automate the process of creating LQIP display mechanism which could increase your application UX, by generating extremely low-size image with approximately size of 200 byte.
 Images are an integral part of any moobile app experience, but sometimes they can be slow to download and display.
-This is especially true on low-connectivity or mobile networks, which often leave you staring at an empty gray box as you wait for images to download.
+This is especially true on low-connectivity mobile networks, which often leave you staring at an empty placeholder or a loading spinner as you wait for images to download.
 This is a problem in developing markets such as India, where many users are primarily using 2G networks.

 ## Usage